darribas/gds18/content/infrastructure/README.md

 ---

 This course is best followed if you can reproduce the examples and tutorials provided with it.
 To do so, you will need to install in your machine a series of software packages.
 These are all open-source and available for free to download.
-Although there are several ways to approach this process, we first enumerate here the list of dependencies and then show two simple approaches to install them in different platforms.

 ## Complementary material to this guide